-Note: The name of the playbook collection being imported must be unique.

-If you want to replace an existing playbook collection, then you must click the Replace existing playbook collection checkbox.
+Note: The name of the playbook collection being imported must be unique, else you will get a conflict while importing the playbook collection.
+However, if you want to replace an existing playbook collection, then click the Replace existing playbook collection checkbox.

-FortiSOAR also displays the list of macros that would be imported along the playbook collections or playbooks on the Import Playbook dialog.
-These are the macros that were part of the playbook that you had exported.
-You can review the imported macros and choose to modify them as per your requirements.
+FortiSOAR also displays the list of global variables that would be imported along the playbook collections or playbooks on the Import Playbook dialog.
+These are the global variables that were part of the playbook that you had exported.
+You can review the imported global variables, and choose to modify them as per your requirements.
 If the JSON format is incorrect, FortiSOAR displays an error message and does not import the file.